MoudiKhalid96/Blog-App_GA/README.md

 * Java Spring-boot

 ## USERS
-In general, user can create an account and login.
+In general, user can create an view authors, author details, articles, article details, create new account, and login.<br>
 There're 2 types od users:
 * Normal
   * add and edit, author
   * add and edit article